Progressing Through Wesleyan

-An important tool in tracking the fulfillment of these requirements is the credit analysis, available in every student’s e-portfolio.
-The credit analysis breaks down a student’s academic history to show progress toward the graduation requirements in terms of credits and other categories.
-The Credit Analysis Report alerts students to potential problems, such as oversubscription, which may affect a student’s ability to graduate.
+An important tool in tracking the fulfillment of graduation requirements is the Credit Analysis, available in every student’s e-portfolio.
+It alerts students to potential problems, such as oversubscription, which may affect a student’s ability to graduate, except for major completion.

 Honors and Theses:

 Beginning in the spring semester, it is important for juniors interested in undertaking a senior honors thesis to know their department’s process for determining or accepting thesis writers.
 Because a thesis is a yearlong independent undertaking, students should be passionate about the topic they wish to explore in depth and have a possible tutor in mind.
 Being clear about their own expectations and those of their thesis tutor and department is a crucial element of their success.
 Students should check with their department to determine if GenEd fulfillment is required for eligibility for Departmental Honors.

 The junior year is the time for students to think more carefully about future directions and, with the help of the WCC, find summer jobs or internships that will enable them to explore their interests.
 Such opportunities not only contribute to self-knowledge, but also build a solid trail of experience valued by future employers or professional/graduate schools.
 Consultation with the pre-law and health-professions advisors should move into high gear.
 Juniors should stay alert for information sessions and e-mails in the spring semester about fellowship and scholarships available after graduation, such as the Watson, the Fulbright, the Rhodes and Marshall, and others.
 Many prestigious opportunities have their deadlines early in the fall of the senior year.
 The opportunity to work on applications over the summer gives a student a head start on an opportunity of a lifetime.